adisaktijrs/adisaktijrs.github.io/source/_posts/Hexo-Minima-Theme-v1-0-Officially-Released.md

 - Demo [here](https://adisaktijrs.github.io/minima)
 - GitHub repository [here](https://github.com/adisaktijrs/hexo-theme-minima) (leave a star if you like it 😁)
-- Download the stable release here

 ##### About Minima
 Minima is an undoubtedly simple and lightweight dark/light mode theme for Hexo.
-I created this from scratch using Skeleton CSS boilerplate.
+I created this from scratch using [Skeleton CSS](http://getskeleton.com/) boilerplate.
 It only uses CSS and Vanilla JS, without using unnecessary third-party 'render-blocking' libraries.

 ###### Simplicity
-Simplicity means everything!
+Simplicity is a must!
 When I decided to move to Hexo for my personal blogging platform, the main reason was to find a simple and clean design, no fancy looks, unnecessary images and colors either.
 I'd like to have a blog that focuses on the content of my posts rather than turning readers attention to a 'cluttered' user interface.
 I found lots of beautiful themes on the Hexo themes page, but finally I decided to make my own.

 ###### Lightweight
 This 'lightweight' means the theme uses as few design stuff as possible.
 Fewer JavaScript and CSS files.
-Minima only uses Skeleton for the CSS-boilerplate and nanobar.js for the top loading bar.
-The following is the 'gross' size of my blog with the Minima theme:
+Minima only uses Skeleton for the CSS-boilerplate and [nanobar.js](https://nanobar.jacoborus.codes/) for the top loading bar.
+The following is the 'gross' performance of my blog with the Minima theme:

 ![](Screenshot.png)

 ###### Customization
-Minima uses vanilla JavaScript, vanilla CSS, and EJS.
+Minima uses vanilla JavaScript, vanilla CSS, and [EJS](https://ejs.co/).
 So it will be very easy for everyone to edit and customize the theme.

 ##### Features
 - Pass the core of [Hexo Theme Unit Test](https://github.com/hexojs/hexo-theme-unit-test)
 - Fully responsive design
 - Support post, page, tags, archives, and pagination
 - SEO: post meta description and images (appears in Facebook/Twitter shared-link)
-- Post thumbnail image
+- Dark/light mode instant switch 🌚/🌝
 - Code highlighting with [Prism.js](https://prismjs.com/)
 - [Disqus](https://disqus.com/) for post comments
+- Button for show comments section for faster posts loading
 ***
 #### Documentation
 ##### Quick Start
 Use the **stable** version
-1. Download the stable version here.
-And rename the folder to minima and place it in the themes folder of your Hexo blog
+1. Download the [stable version here](https://github.com/adisaktijrs/hexo-theme-minima/archive/v1.0.zip).
+And rename the folder to minima and place it in the themes folder of your Hexo blog.
+New to Hexo?
+Watch this [tutorial](https://www.youtube.com/watch?v=A-muxF_6plc)

-Or you can use the **latest** version&nbsp;
+Or you can use the **development** version&nbsp;
 1. Execute this command in your terminal (at your Hexo blog root dir):
 ```
 git clone https://github.com/adisaktijrs/hexo-theme-minima.git themes/minima